Impact of Forecast Stability on Navigational Contrail Avoidance: Background

 \subsection{Contrail forecasts}

 We generated forecasts of contrail warming using the CoCiP grid model \cite{engberg_2025_forecasting} with HRES forecasts as input.
 The CoCiP grid model is an approximation of the original ``trajectory'' version of CoCiP \cite{schumann_contrail_2012}, a Lagrangian Gaussian plume model that estimates contrail properties for complete flight trajectories.
 Rather than estimating properties for full flight trajectories, CoCiP grid simulates the evolution of infinitesimal contrail segments initialized on a 4D spatiotemporal grid to produce a gridded estimate of contrail energy forcing (EF) produced by flights through different volumes of airspace.
 This requires making simplifying assumptions about aircraft performance and contrail orientation (see \cite{engberg_2025_forecasting} for details), but allows CoCiP grid to efficiently compute global forecasts of contrail EF in a format that can be easily integrated into commercial flight planning software.
+The metric of per-waypoint EF is defined using the same conventions as the original formulation of CoCiP \cite{schumann_contrail_2012}, which is obtained by integrated the radiative flux across the area and lifetime of contrail segment formed between a flight waypoint and its subsequent waypoint.

 EF estimates from CoCiP grid are sensitive to the choice of aircraft type and engine model.
 However, it is possible to reduce the computational costs associated with generating forecasts for a large number of aircraft and engine types by grouping similar aircraft into a small number of classes, where each class includes aircraft-engine combinations that produce similar contrail climate impacts \cite{engberg_2025_forecasting}.
 In this study, we used three aircraft classes to represent aircraft/engine combinations with different levels of nvPM emissions (see also Table \ref{tab:classes}): \begin{itemize} \item{Low-nvPM Group: B789 equipped with GEnx-1B76 engine,} \item{Nominal-nvPM Group: B738 equipped with CFM56-7B26 engine,} \item{High-nvPM Group: A320 equipped with IAE V2527-A5 engine.} \end{itemize} Gridded forecasts for each aircraft class were generated following \cite{engberg_2025_forecasting}, using performance and emissions calculations for the representative aircraft-engine combination.